-The primary functions of TTC at a traffic incident management area are to move road users reasonably safely and expeditiously past or around the traffic incident, to reduce the likelihood of secondary traffic crashes, and to preclude unnecessary use of the surrounding local road system.
-Examples include a stalled vehicle blocking a lane, a traffic crash blocking the traveled way, a hazardous material spill along a highway, and natural disasters such as floods and severe storm damage.
+The primary functions of temporary traffic control at a traffic incident management area are to move road users safely and expeditiously past or around the traffic incident, and to reduce the likelihood of secondary crashes.
+Examples include a stalled vehicle blocking a lane, a road user crash blocking the traveled way, a hazardous material spill along a highway, flood and severe storm damage, a planned visit by a dignitary, or a major sporting event.

 In order to reduce response time for traffic incidents, highway agencies, appropriate public safety agencies (law enforcement, fire and rescue, emergency communications, emergency medical, and other emergency management), and private sector responders (towing and recovery and hazardous materials contractors) should mutually plan for occurrences of traffic incidents along the major and heavily traveled highway and street system.
+Special events should be planned for and coordinated in advance.